schneems/non-developers-on-rails/source/03-project/coppied-03-make-a-bank.md

 The whole file looks like this:

 ```
-:::>> $ cat app/models/transaction.rb
+:::-> $ cat app/models/transaction.rb
 ```

-In this case we had to specify a class name in addition to the name of the column.
+In this case, we had to specify a class name in addition to the name of the column.

 Really quick, before we go any further - make sure that there are at least two users with at least one accont each.
-In your `$ rails console` create one account:
+In your `$ rails console`, create one account:

 ```
 > Account.create(balance: 50, user_id: 1)